Arqib/Cybersecurity/README.md

 # Cybersecurity
-These is a collection of scripts for bug bounty, ctfs, etc
+These is a collection of scripts for bug hunting, ctfs, etc